 NEW!
 Rural Medical Student Electives as an alternative to TI overseas electives

 Each year, New Zealand medical students in their sixth year of training are required to complete an elective placement over 10 or 12 weeks, depending on which university they attend.
-Many students often choose to travel overseas for their placement but, due to Covid-19 travel restrictions, this will not be possible for students in 2021.
+Many students often choose to travel overseas for their placement but, due to Covid-19 travel restrictions, this will not be possible for students in 2021 and possibly beyond.

 NZRGPN has been working with their rural general practice members, the universities of Otago and Auckland and a variety of other key stakeholders to put packages together to provide exciting options in rural New Zealand.
 We believe that students choosing these elective options will have incredible experiences, both clinically and personally, experiencing what it is like to practice medicine in a truly immersive rural community.